ibi1995/JWELREY_AMAZON/README.md

 FROM products_merged;
 ```

-Check for words with solid rartings and there are any in our data.
+Check for words with solid ratings and their count.
 ```sql
 -- Show words with average high rating and highest word occurrence SELECT